Advocacy: Art Works in South Carolina

 - Arts Caucus Members 2-18-14

 When asked what makes the biggest impression on Legislators about the arts and especially arts organizations, policymakers at the state and national levels tell us the two following factors:

 - Successful programs in the arts and arts education that reflect service to a diverse, broad-based constituency within our classrooms and our communities.

 - The economic impact of the arts – how your community is able to leverage federal, state, local and private funds to serve constituents.

 Therefore, we must tell our stories in rural and urban communities across our state and we must tell them over and over again.
 Advocacy should be part of your mission.

 There are 4 Ways to Participate

 - Become a member.
-Download the membership application .
+Submit your membership application online or download and mail your application.

 - Be there.
 Visit the Statehouse.
 When you meet and greet your Legislators, you put a face on the arts.

 - Register to attend the Arts Alliance’s Legislative Appreciation Luncheon and see our 2014 SC Art Advocacy Day Information.
 Held annually in February at the Capital City Club we provide an opportunity for you to eat lunch with your Legislator and let them know about the important work you do and why it’s important to fund the arts in our state.